kollegorna/labs.kollegorna.se/app/_posts/2015-01-26-secret-service.md

 If you wish to use it only on a specific environment you can specify that in the Gemfile when including the gem.

-That's all you need to do and secretservice will keep you notified in case you forget to initialize an ENV var.
+That's all you need to do and Secret Service will keep you notified in case you forget to initialize an ENV var.

 You can find it on [GitHub](https://github.com/kollegorna/secretservice) and [RubyGems.org](https://rubygems.org/gems/secretservice).